-The long shiny fibers at the top of the corn are known as Indian corn or Corn silk (Zea mays).
+The long shiny fibres at the top of the corn are known as Indian corn or Corn silk (Zea mays).
 Indian corn can be employed to combat chronic or acute cystitis (inflammation of the bladder), nephritis (inflammation of the kidneys), gout and rheumatism.
 It also has been known to counter kidney stones, oedema (fluid retention), fluid in the heart and acidosis (excess acid).
 It is helpful as a reliable diuretic and weight reducer as it neutralises and promotes the excretion of waste products containing uric acid.

 It is an effective healing agent as it has a very soothing effect on the urinary passages.